sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/self-managed/03-connectors/azure-connector.md

 ---
-title: Azure connector configuration
+title: Azure Active Directory connector configuration
-description: Configuration of the Azure connector
+description: Configuration of the Azure Active Directory connector
 ---

-# Azure connector configuration
+# Azure Active Directory (Entra ID) connector configuration

-This documentation describes how to use scripts provided by Identity Analytics to extract the objects (groups, accounts ...) from Azure Active Directory environments.
-The provided script `azureadmain.py` has been designed to simplify the data extraction to obtain the importfiles required for the Identity Analytics AD Azure add-on.
+This documentation describes how to use scripts provided by Identity Analytics to extract the objects (groups, accounts ...) from Azure Active Directory (now known as Entra ID) environments.
+The provided script `azureadmain.py` has been designed to simplify the data extraction to obtain the importfiles required for the Identity Analytics Azure Active Directory add-on.

 The script allows to extract the objects managed in Azure Active Directory such as users, groups, groups members and groups owners.

 The extraction script is stored in `bwconnectors/azureadmain.py`

-## Azure configuration
+## Azure Active Directory Configuration

 To allow the extraction of data the registration of an application is necessary in Azure.
 We recommend the creation of a dedicated application for the Identity Analytics service.